jeslaspravin/Cranberry/ReadMe.md

 Right now I have two runtime applications `Cranberry` and `TestEngine`

 * For `Cranberry` start from [Cranberry-Main]
+    - Right now the scenes can be manually loaded using this line of code [CranberryAppLoadScene] at startup of the engine
+    - If engine cannot find any valid `obj` file then it auto creates a default scene with bunch of cubes like in the [Screen Shot](#CranberryEditor)
 * For `TestEngine` start from [TestEngine-Main].
 In order to run `TestEngine` additional Assets directory with raw assets are necessary.
 If you want to run `TestEngine.exe` download and extract [Assets.zip] in Runtime folder

 ## Features